CSaunders41/aimBot/TROUBLESHOOTING.md

 1. Open ExileCore settings (F12)
 2. Go to "Aim Bot" plugin settings
 3. Enable "Automatic Targeting (No Key Required)"
+4. Enable "Auto Click" if you want automatic clicks
-4. Choose desired "Auto Click Button" (0=Left Click, 1=Right Click, 2=Middle Click)
+5. Choose desired "Auto Click Button" (0=Left Click, 1=Right Click, 2=Middle Click)
-5. Adjust "Auto Click Delay" if needed (50ms default works well)
+6. Adjust "Auto-Click Delay (ms)" as needed (default is 200ms; can be changed via slider)

 **Option B: Manual Mode**
 1. Keep "Automatic Targeting" disabled
 2. The plugin will use the manual "Aim Key" (default: 'A')
-3. You'll need to hold the key down to aim, and click manually
+3. Hold the key down to aim.
+If you also want automatic clicks in manual mode, enable both "Auto Click" and "Auto Click in Manual Mode"

 ### Step 2: Configure Settings
 1. Enable "Debug Monster Weight" to see entity counts on screen